MechaMonk/pyRouterJig/documentation.md

 changing units may cause accuracy issues, as a result of rounding.
 For example, changing from English to metric units, and then changing back to English units, changes the dimension `7 1/2"` to `7 9/16"`.
+1. <b>View:</b>
+* <b>Fullscreen (Ctrl-F)</b> Toggles full-screen mode.
+* <b>Caul Template</b> Toggles the caul template.
+The caul template is an additional Incra template that can be used to create clamping cauls for the joint with the LS Positioner.
+It's assumed that the same router bit width is used to create the cauls.
+The template follows the same pattern as that for the Top and Bottom Boards, but with narrower fingers.
+By default, 1 increment is removed from the side of each finger.
 1. <b>Help:</b>
 * <b>About (Ctrl-A)</b> Pops up a window showing the version and license.
 * <b>Documentation</b> Opens your default browser and goes to the